tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 In modern computer architectures, memory is seen as a contiguous space of addressable bytes.
 Nowadays memory addresses are represented on 64 bits.

-This model of memory is enforced by the OS which, under the hood, translates the contiguous _virtual memory addresses_ that we work with into, potentially non-contiguous, _physical memory addresses_.
+This model of memory is enforced by the OS which, under the hood, translates contiguous _virtual memory addresses_ into, potentially non-contiguous, _physical memory addresses_ in RAM.

 C pointers are memory addresses together with the type of the object that is pointed at.
 Communicating the address of an object instead of the object itself to a function allows to avoid inefficient copies of the data.
-By **dereferencing** pointers we can either read or write the data they are pointing to.
+By **dereferencing** pointers we can either read or write the data they are pointing at.

 The concept of pointers inherently comes with the risk of manipulating invalid addresses or worse, manipulating addresses that _become_ invalid through time.
 This issue is a source of bugs that can be arbitrarily hard to discover or fix.

 So far, it is not evident that the concept of pointers is absolutely needed.
 They represent a convenient feature but we could question whether they are truly necessary: are there things that we really cannot do without pointers?

 The answer is **yes**.
-We crucially need pointers as soon as we want to work with big chunks of memory (> 8Mb) or that we want to work with data of which size is only known at runtime and potentially unbounded.
-Imagine a software such as Photoshop for working with images: you cannot know in advance (at compile time) the size of the images that your users are going to manipulate and you will need **dynamically allocate** that memory on the fly, at runtime.
+We crucially need pointers as soon as we want to work with big chunks of memory (> 8Mb) or that we want to work with data whose size is only known at runtime and potentially unbounded.
+Imagine a software such as Photoshop for working with images: you cannot know in advance (at compile time) the size of the images that your users are going to load in the software and you will need to **dynamically allocate** the required memory on the fly, at runtime.

-[Part 4](part4) of this series is about Dynamic Allocation and will present two concepts that we carefully avoided so far: the Stack and the Heap.
+[Part 4](part4) of this series is about Dynamic Memory Allocation and will present two concepts that we have carefully avoided so far: the Stack and the Heap.

 ## Exercises